Better, Faster, Stronger Sequence Tagging Constituent Parsers: Experiments

 \subsection{Results}

 Table \ref{table-ptb-dev-set} contrasts the performance of our models against the baseline on the \textsc{ptb} development set.

-To show that the model which employs dynamic encoding is better (+0.52) than the baseline when it comes to closing brackets from long constituents, we compare their F-scores in Figure \ref{f-baseline-level-performance-2}.
-When we recast the constituent-parsing-as-sequence-tagging problem as multi-task learning, we obtain both a higher bracketing F-score (+0.68) and speed (1.17x faster).
-Fusing strategies to mitigate issues from greedy decoding also leads to better models (up to +0.87 when adding an auxiliary task\footnote{We observed that adding more than one auxiliary task did not translate into a clear improvement.} and up to +1.00 if we also fine-tune with \textsc{pg}).
+To show that the model which employs dynamic encoding is better (+0.56) than the baseline when it comes to closing brackets from long constituents, we compare their F-scores in Figure \ref{f-baseline-level-performance-2}.
+When we recast the constituent-parsing-as-sequence-tagging problem as multi-task learning, we obtain both a higher bracketing F-score (+0.67) and speed (1.17x faster).
+Fusing strategies to mitigate issues from greedy decoding also leads to better models (up to +0.84 when adding an auxiliary task\footnote{We observed that adding more than one auxiliary task did not translate into a clear improvement.
+We therefore chose the auxiliary task that performed the best in the development set.} and up to +1.07 if we also fine-tune with \textsc{pg}).
 Note that including auxiliary tasks and \textsc{pg} come at a time cost in training, but not in testing, which makes them suitable for fast parsing.

 Table \ref{table-other-dev-sets} replicates the experiments on the \textsc{ctb} and the \textsc{spmrl} dev sets.
 The dynamic encoding improves the performance of the baseline on large treebanks, e.g. German, French or Korean, but causes some drops in the smaller ones, e.g. Swedish or Hebrew.
 Overall, casting the problem as multitask learning and the strategies used to mitigate error propagation lead to improvements.